To Die For: Filming

-The film was primarily shot in the Port Hope area in Toronto.
+The film was primarily shot in the Port Hope area of Ontario and in Toronto.
 Principal photography took place from April to June 1994.
 High school scenes at "Little Hope High" were filmed at King City Secondary School in King City, Ontario, and some actual students of the school were cast as extras.

 The honeymoon scenes with Larry and Suzanne were filmed in the Tampa Bay area of Florida.

 Reception

 Critical reception

 The film was screened out of competition at the 1995 Cannes Film Festival.
 To Die For was very well received by critics, with Nicole Kidman's performance being especially praised.
-The film holds an 88% rating on Rotten Tomatoes based on 65 reviews, where the consensus reads "Smart, funny, and thoroughly well-cast, To Die For takes a sharp – and sadly prescient – stab at dissecting America's obsession with celebrity."
-On Metacritic, it has a weighted average score of 86 out of 100 based on reviews from 23 critics, indicating "universal acclaim."
+On the review aggregator website Rotten Tomatoes, 88% of 67 critics' reviews are positive.
+The website's consensus reads: "Smart, funny, and thoroughly well-cast, To Die For takes a sharp – and sadly prescient – stab at dissecting America's obsession with celebrity."
+On Metacritic, it has a weighted average score of 86 out of 100, based on reviews from 23 critics, indicating "universal acclaim".
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.